TetraPlex-org/central/Documentation/applications to acclerators/EIC/short_application.md

 ## 6. The Team

 **Anselm Kiefner - CEO**

-* Bachelor of Science
+* Bachelor of Science in Pharmaceutical Engineering
+* Studied Medical Informatics and Computer Science
-* Expert in Python and notable [author of several open source libraries](https://github.com/amogorkon).
+* Expert in Python with 15+ years of experience and notable [author of several open source libraries](https://github.com/amogorkon).
-* Has domain expertise on fuzzy logic (see link above)
+* Domain expertise and author of [fuzzylogic](https://github.com/Python-Fuzzylogic/fuzzylogic), which is used in scientific papers and industrial applications
+* Sole student representative on the university council for 2 years
+* Research project on applying steganographic 2D codes in package labeling to leverage blockchain technology in the supply chain and to monitor product lifecycles
+* Research project on automatic detection and evaluation of cell colonies in microscopy imaging using computer vision and genetic programming
+* Proof-of-Concept research project on merging measurement data of unrelated laboratory equipment from different manufactorers applied to the same experiment
+* Research project (Bachelor's thesis) on the application of statistics, wavelets and neural networks for detecting arrhythmia in multi-electrode array data

 ---